Pumpkin sourdough bread - the most delicious pumpkin bread you've ever tasted!

 - Baking Your Sourdough:Now it's time to bake!When your oven is at temperature.
 Take your sourdough out of the fridge.
 Gently place it onto a piece of baking paper.Gently score your bread with a lame, clean razor blade or knife.
 Carefully take your dutch oven out of the oven.
 Place the sourdough into the pot using the baking paper as a handle.
 Put the lid on and place into the hot oven.
 If you want to you can spritz your dough with extra water before you put the lid on.BAKE TIME:30 Minutes with the lid on at 230C/450F plus10-15 Minutes with the lid off at 210C/410FIf you're worried about the base of your bread burning, place a baking sheet on shelf underneath your Dutch Oven - it works!

 - Finishing Your Bake: When you remove your dough from the oven, carefully remove it from the dutch oven as soon as possible and place on a wire rack to cool.

 This recipe is based on you having an active starter that you have fed a few hours before starting your bake.
 For information on whether your starter is ready, go here.

 - Notes on Stretch & Folds

 If you are going to do the stretch & folds on your bench top, spray your surface with water mist rather than using flour.
-This dough can be quite wet because of the rye and the moisture from the dill pickles, but it should still workable.
+This dough can be quite wet because of the pumpkin puree but it should still workable.